TyFab/SmoothieBox/README.md

 Notice
 ======
 Please note: All files are given for laser cutting.
-If you plan to do with a CNC we must consider the ["Corner Overcut"](https://www.google.ch/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=Corner+Overcut) option on the long slots.
-Or edit files for your configuration.
+If you plan to do with a CNC we must consider the ["Corner Overcut"](https://www.google.ch/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=Corner+Overcut) option on the long slots (top and bottom plates), or edit files for your configuration.
 Thank you.

 Pictures